-You can only expect reviewers to answer the questions that you ask them.
-If your only required question is “leave comments” you’re not going to really get the benefits of having a feedback form.
+You can only expect reviewers to answer the questions that you ask them, so if your only required question is “leave comments” you’re not going to get the benefits of having a feedback form.
 That said, if you allow your form to become a laundry list of questions you could run the risk of reviewers becoming fatigued and answering questions less articulately.
 So it’s important to structure your form to include the key areas you need without becoming too detailed.

 Once you’ve outlined the primary assessment areas that you need reviewers to address you can determine the best way to present your questions.
-Scholastica’s peer review software gives editors the ability to ask 3 types of questions:
+There are 3 common types of questions that you can use:

-- Required overall assessment questions - all reviewers must give an overall manuscript rating of 1-5 with 5 being highest, as well as a publication recommendation (Accept, Reject, or Revise & Resubmit)
+- Required overall assessment questions - usually a question about the manuscript’s quality (e.g. all reviewers must give an overall manuscript rating of 1-5 with 5 being highest)and a required publication recommendation of Accept, Reject, or Revise & Resubmit

-- Open response questions - reviewers are given a box to write detailed comments
+- Open response questions - reviewers are given a box to write comments to specific questions

-- Rating scale questions - reviewers are shown a question with 5 options to choose from: Strongly Agree, Agree, Neutral, Disagree, and Strongly Disagree.
+- Likert scale questions - reviewers are shown a question with 5 options to choose from: Strongly Agree, Agree, Neutral, Disagree, and Strongly Disagree

 The first “required questions” are general ones that we recommend all journals ask reviewers.
 A manuscript rating will give your editors a quick snapshot of what the reviewer thinks of the manuscript’s quality overall, and asking reviewers directly whether the manuscript should be accepted, rejected, or sent back for revisions will ensure that you know what the reviewer recommends.